Unplanned: Production

-Abby Johnson (left) is portrayed in the film by Ashley Bratcher (right).
+Abby Johnson (left or top) is portrayed in the film by Ashley Bratcher (right or bottom).

 In September 2018, it was announced that principal photography on a new Pure Flix film with a working title of Redeemed had been completed.
 Out of fear for potential protests due to the subject matter, everyone involved with the project signed a confidentiality agreement, whereby they agreed not to engage in social media posts about the film nor any press interaction.
 Additionally, the film was secretly shot in Stillwater, Oklahoma.

 Based on Johnson's memoir of the same name, Unplanned was produced on a $6 million budget.
 Mike Lindell, founder and owner of My Pillow, was a major backer of the film, contributing $1 million to production and having a cameo.

 Directors Chuck Konzelman and Cary Solomon sent a draft of their script to Johnson for review.
 Upon reading, Johnson reacted, "I read the script.
 And in the first 15 pages, I hated me.
 Then I got to the end of the script, and I loved it.
 It was me!"
 During casting, producers warned potential cast members that their participation in the film might result in their not getting future roles in the film industry due to the film's subject matter.
 Unlike the upcoming Roe v.
 Wade – which had some crew who quit once they learned of the film's subject matter – Unplanned did not suffer from the same fate since those involved knew about the film's focus when hired.

 Music labels denied the rights to use such songs as The Fray's "How to Save a Life", "Girls Just Want to Have Fun" by Cyndi Lauper, One Direction's "Story of My Life", Oingo Boingo's "Dead Man's Party" and "The Guardian Suite" by Trevor Rabin.
 Christian singer Matthew West wrote a song for the film called "Unplanned", posting its music video a week before the film's release.